Top 9 Venture Capital Firms Investing in Hardware Startups

 1. Amazon Alexa Fund

-- Industries of focus: Voice technology, Artificial Intelligence (AI), consumer electronics, hardware, and Internet of Things
+- Industries of focus: Voice technology, AI, IoT, consumer electronics, hardware

 - Geographical presence: Based in Seattle, Washington